 The AirTrain JFK, operated by the Port Authority of NY & NJ, offers service from JFK to subways/trains that connect to Manhattan.
 We were curious about how easy it would be to use, since taking the bus from LaGuardia to Manhattan seems easy, until you realize how difficult it is to get a MetroCard at LaGuardia airport, as well as find out which bus to catch.

-Upon exiting my flight, I followed signs toward ground transportation and the luggage claim.
-I was pleasantly surprised to see an AirTrain sign, with an arrow pointing me outside.
-Paying careful attention to the signs, I was lead around a building and up an elevator to the AirTrain entrance.
+Upon exiting our flight, we followed signs toward ground transportation and the luggage claim.
+We were pleasantly surprised to see an AirTrain sign, with an arrow pointing us outside.
+Paying careful attention to the signs, we were lead around a building and up an elevator to the AirTrain entrance.
 (AirTrain signs were placed fairly close together and made the otherwise complicated navigation easy, but watch for the signs.)

 There are three AirTrain routes, and the arriving AirTrain announces its route clearly and loudly, so just listen to make sure you get on the correct train.

-- Coming from JFK, pay for AirTrain upon exit.
-Coming to JFK, pay for AirTrain at entrance.
+Coming from JFK, pay for AirTrain upon exit.
+Coming to JFK, pay for AirTrain at the entrance.